 • 1/4 teaspoon ground ginger (or 1/2 inch fresh ginger, grated)

-• 1/8 teaspoon black pepper (for curcumin absorption)
+• 1/8 teaspoon black pepper (the traditional partner to turmeric)

 • 1 tablespoon maple syrup (or honey)